 Recording cards, optimised for each vice-county, can be downloaded from the Recording Cards page.

 This covers subjects such as what size of recording unit to use and when the next Atlas will be produced.

 Data entry guidance

-BSBI's draft data entry guidance provides accessible and practical guidelines for formatting botanical records.
-The notes are intended to cover both structured recording software such as MapMate and data sets compiled as spreadsheets or text files.
+BSBI's data entry guidance provides accessible and practical guidelines for formatting botanical records.
+The notes are focused on MapMate but many parts are also relevant to other structured recording software and to data sets compiled as spreadsheets or text files.